 - A ring light is a good idea.
 There are many fancy ones but honestly an inexpensive one will still do you a world of good.
 We've seen $15 clip on ring lights, powered by a usb cable into the back of the computer, work well enough.

 - A late model smartphone.
 Most late model iPhones and Android phones have cameras on them that are plenty good enough to record a teaching video.
 The quality of your light and the way you arrange the mat and the camera will be more important, at that point, than which camera you use.

 - For extra credit: some LED fill lights.
 These can help "fill" a side of your body if the other side of the body is in strong light, as you might get from a window on a sunny day.
 These can get pricey.
 Pro tip: try to avoid doing anything in direct sun light.
-If you have sheer curtains, draw them, and then you have to worry as much as bout strong shadows.
-Shooting in direct sunlight is very difficult.
+If you have sheer curtains, draw them, and then you will not have to worry as much as about strong shadows.

 - No fancy sound equipment needed.
 Sound is often the most difficult thing on a film set to get right.
 Teachers teaching from the mat usually drift in the direction of using wireless "lavalier" mics that clip to a shirt or go over the head as a headset.
 But since your teaching video doesn't need sound, and if it does have sound you're probably not going to use it, you can spare yourself this hassle.